How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Example applications

-\Cref{figure1,figure2} present our bounds obtained using the quantities derived in \Cref{example_detail_logistic}.
-We concentrate on the MAP-centric approach.
-We derived the values for MAP and MLE numerically.
+We performed our experiments for the MAP-centric approach.
+We derived the values for the MAP and MLE numerically; recall that we use both the MAP and MLE in our MAP-centric bounds.
 Moreover, in order to sharpen our bounds, we ran a built-in global optimizer scipy.optimize.shgo to derive the maximum of the third derivative inside a ball around the MLE and the MAP, i.e. to derive $M_2$ and $\overline{M}_2$.
 As there was a certain degree of choice for $\deltamle$ and $\deltabar$, we also optimized the choice thereof numerically.
-We performed our experiments for the $5$-dimensional logistic regression with Student's t prior with mean zero, identity covariance matrix and 4 degrees of freedom.
-The data $(Y_i)_{i=1}^n$ we used came from logistic regression with parameter $(1,1,1,1,1)$, where the $(X_i)_{i=1}^n$ were simulated i.i.d. from the $5$-dimensional standard normal distribution. \Cref{figure1,figure2} demonstrate that our bounds on the 1-Wasserstein distance and the 2-norm of the difference of variances go well below the approximate values of the mean and 2-norm of the covariance, respectively, for sample sizes of about 1300 and 3000, respectively.
-Therefore, they also go below the true values of the mean and the 2-norm of the covariance for such sample sizes.
-We have also calculated the minimum number of data points required for our bounds to be available, for dimensions $d$ between $1$ and $11$.
-This is illustrated in \Cref{figure41}.
+The data $(Y_i)_{i=1}^n$ we used came from logistic regression with parameter $(1,1,1,1,1)$, where we simulated the $(X_i)_{i=1}^n$ i.i.d.\ from the $5$-dimensional normal distribution with mean $(0,0,0,0,0)$ and covariance $\frac{0.15}{\sqrt{5}}I_{5\times 5}$, where $I_{5\times 5}$ is the $5\times 5$ identity matrix.
+We compared our bound from \Cref{thm:wasserstein_map} with the Euclidean norm of the difference between the MAP and the simulated true posterior mean.
+We obtained our simulated true posterior mean through MCMC, using the standard \textit{Stan} implementation (with 4 parallel chains).
+Similarly, we compared our bound from \Cref{w2_map} with the operator norm of the difference between $\frac{\postfisherinformation(\map)^{-1}}{n}$ and the simulated true posterior covariance, obtained again through the standard \textit{Stan} MCMC implementation.